Syntax highlighting engine for Kate syntax definitions

 - If you are modifying an existing syntax definition XML file, you must increase the version number of the language.

-Do not use hard colors, as they may not look good or be illegible in some color themes.
+Do not use hard-coded colors, as they may not look good or be illegible in some color themes.
 Prefer to use the default color styles.

 For more information, see:

 Then, it is necessary to generate and update the files in autotests/folding/, autotests/html/ and autotests/reference/, which must be included in the patches.
-The instructions are in the next section.
+Instructions are below.

 Adding unit tests for a syntax definition